-Prior to the consummation of the Business Combination, Old eFFECTOR maintained the 2013 Plan.
+Prior to the consummation of the Business Combination, Old eFFECTOR maintained the 2013 Equity Incentive Plan (the "2013 Plan").
 Old eFFECTOR offered awards of stock options to purchase shares of its common stock to eligible service providers, including our named executive officers, pursuant to the 2013 Plan.
-In connection with the completion of the Business Combination and the adoption of the eFFECTOR Therapeutics, Inc. 2021 Incentive Award Plan (the "Incentive Plan"), no further awards were granted under the 2013 Plan.
+In connection with the completion of the Business Combination and the adoption of the eFFECTOR Therapeutics, Inc. 2021 Incentive Award Plan (the "2021 Plan"), no further awards will be granted under the 2013 Plan.

 All options are granted with an exercise price per share that is no less than the fair market value of our common stock on the date of grant of each award.
-Our stock option awards generally vest over a four-year period and may be subject to acceleration of vesting and exercisability under certain termination and change of control events.
+Our stock option awards generally vest over a four-year period and may be subject to acceleration of vesting and exercisability under certain termination and change of control events, as described below under "Employment Arrangements with the Named Executive Officers."